cloudnativegeo/cloudnativegeo.org/content/thank-you.md

 title: "Thank You for Joining CNG"
 ---

+Thank you for supporting our efforts to make geospatial data easier to access and use.

-We appreciate your support.
-You will receive an email with details about your membership.
+You will receive an emails with details about your membership and a receipt for your membership fees.